Many Heads, One Tale

 "Many Heads, One Tale" is the eighth episode of the third season of the American television series Agents of S.H.I.E.L.D.
 Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they deal with revelations about Hydra.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
-The episode was written by Jed Whedon and DJ Doyle, and directed by Garry A. Brown.
+The episode was written by DJ Doyle and Jed Whedon, and directed by Garry A. Brown.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell.
 The episode retcons the history of Hydra that was established in the films, tying it into the series' Inhuman storyline.

 "Many Heads, One Tale" originally aired on ABC on November 17, 2015, and according to Nielsen Media Research, was watched by 3.60 million viewers.